'Big Brother 20' Spoilers: Week 9 Eviction & Battle Back On The Way, Players Look Ahead To Next Nominations

-As the Inquisitr has previously shared, Haleigh and Faysal were put up for eviction by Head of Household Angela and they remained on the block after the Power of Veto ceremony.
+As the Inquisitr has previously shared, Haleigh and Faysal were put up for eviction by Head of Household Angela, and they remained on the block after the Power of Veto ceremony.
 Big Brother spoilers reveal that even though it hasn’t been discussed in detail with Faysal, everybody seems to know that he’ll be going out over Haleigh.
 The two nominees have been spending a lot of time together in anticipation of his needing to head to the jury house.

 Viewers know that there’s a Battle Back coming up in Thursday’s show and some of the houseguests expect it too.
-As @BB_Updates shared via Twitter, Brett and Tyler have talked on the live feeds about how Faysal might not be campaigning to stay because he’s expecting a Battle Back to save him.
+As Big Brother Updates shared via Twitter, Brett and Tyler have talked on the live feeds about how Faysal might not be campaigning to stay because he’s expecting a Battle Back to save him.

 At this point, it looks like Sam will probably vote to keep Faysal, in part to try to stay on his good side and in part because she dislikes Haleigh.
 The rest of the houseguests are expected to vote against Fessy, although JC has played with the idea of switching his vote.

-Because there’s no real campaigning or indecision, several of the remaining BB20 have been whispering about who to nominate next.
+Because there’s no real campaigning or indecision, several of the remaining BB20 guests have been whispering about who to nominate next.
 Some have worried this might be a double eviction week, but fans know it’s not.

 Angela and Tyler #BB20 pic.twitter.com/gFuddU9bzd